**VISITS SUSPENDED UNTIL FURTHER NOTICE**

 Visiting the Great Bustard Project

-You can visit this exciting Reintroduction Project at its home in the rolling Wiltshire countryside.
-The Great Bustards here are wild and free-flying and catching your first glimpse of them is an experience not to be missed.
-Reintroducing Great Bustards to the wild in the UK is history in the making.
-These first birds are the start of a self-sustaining population.
-Take a tour of the project site and see the birds for yourself.
+You can visit the reintroduction project at its home in the rolling Wiltshire countryside.
+The Great Bustards are wild and free-flying so catching your first glimpse of them is an experience not to be missed.
+Reintroducing Great Bustards to the wild in the UK is history in the making, and these first birds are the start of a self-sustaining population.

 How much notice do I need to give for bookings?